Looking For Me Friend: The Music of Victoria Wood

-Written and performed by Paulus with Michael Roulston at the piano, ‘Looking For Me Friend – The Music of Victoria Wood’ is a homage celebrating the music of the late comedy genius and national treasure.
+Written and performed by Paulus Of TV’s All Together Now, ‘Looking For Me Friend: The Music of Victoria Wood’ is a homage celebrating the music of the late comedy genius and national treasure.

 Paulus will share 12 of Victoria’s best-loved songs through the decades, including ‘It Would Never Have Worked’, ‘Reincarnation’ and, of course, the classic ‘Ballad of Barry & Freda (Let’s Do It)’ as well as some of her lesser-known and more poignant compositions.

-Paulus is joined on-stage by sought-after Musical Director, and old friend, Michael Roulston and together the two prove what many have known for decades: that it takes two men to do the work of one woman – half as well!
+Paulus is joined on-stage by their musical director, proving what many have known for decades: that it takes two men to do the work of one woman – half as well!

 ‘From the age of 10 I have been watching and studying the work of Victoria Wood.
 As well as giving me many hours of joy, it has informed my own comedy timing, sense of phrasing and particular slant on the world and how I see it.
 I’m so thankful that Mum introduced me to her work back in 1985 when ‘As Seen On TV’ first aired.’
 Paulus